mariellefoster/marf-books/README.md

 - Siobhan Carroll: For He Can Creep
 - C. E. S. Cooney: Desdemona and the Deep
 - Multiple authors: Ten Types of Innovation
+- Naomi Kritzer: The Thing About Ghost Stories

 ## Next
 - Max Gladstone: Bookburners